 Aster family (Asteraceae)

 The hairless leaves are glabrous, and they tend to be folded upward along the central vein.
 However, there are no prickles along the central vein on the underside of each leaf.
 Both the stems and the leaves contain a milky latex.
 The upper stems terminate in clusters of 1-5 composite flowers on rather short stalks.
-Each flower is about 2/3" across when fully open, and consists of numerous yellow ray florets.
-The base of each flower is covered with dull green bracts and is rather short – only about 1/3" in length.
+Each flower is about 2/3" (16 mm.) across when fully open, consisting of numerous yellow ray florets.
+The base of each flower is covered with dull green bracts and is it rather short – only about 1/3" (8 mm.) in length.
 The blooming period can occur from late spring to early fall, and usually lasts about a month for a colony of plants.
 Each floret is replaced by an achene with a tuft of silky white hairs.
 The achenes are flat, spindle-shaped, hairless, and have several longitudinal ribs.
 They are distributed by the wind.
 The root system consists of a stout taproot.
 This plant spreads by reseeding itself.

 Cultivation: Prickly Sowthistle typically grows in full sun, moist to slightly dry conditions, and different kinds of soil, including loam, clay-loam, and shallow gravelly soil.
 The size of this plant is highly variable, depending on the moisture and fertility of the soil.
 It can bolt upward and form flowerheads very quickly during the summer.

-Range & Habitat: Prickly Sowthistle is occasional to locally common in Illinois.
+Range & Habitat: The non-native Prickly Sowthistle is occasional to locally common in Illinois.
 Apparently, it is uncommon or absent from many areas of NW, central, and southern Illinois, although official records probably underestimate its distribution (see Distribution Map).
 Habitats include irregularly mowed lawns, edges of yards and driveways, gardens, areas along roads and railroads, vacant lots, barnyards, and waste areas.
-This species prefers highly disturbed areas, and does not present an invasive threat to natural areas to any significant degree.
+This species prefers highly disturbed areas, and it does not present an invasive threat to natural areas to any significant degree.
 It is native to Eurasia and North Africa.

 Photographic Location: Along a gravel driveway in Urbana, Illinois.
 The Prickly Sowthistle in the photographs is the unlobed form of the species.